 The new English curriculum (2014) states the skills that children need to be able to read and write successfully.
 As it states the different genre the children should read, we have linked these to the written genre the children will use to develop their skills.
-To ensure the children are given opportunities to read and write across the curriculum, the English and Wider curriculum co-ordinators have worked together to link foundation subject units of work to the English curriculum for each year group.
+To ensure the children are given opportunities to read and write across the curriculum, the subject leaders have worked together to link foundation subject units of work to the English curriculum for each year group.

 Phonics is taught at St Thomas' through the Read, Write Inc. scheme introduced across the school in September 2016.
 The Fresh Start element of the scheme is used as an intervention in Year 5 and 6.